 Special Student Status

-With Special Student status and program approval, individuals may take a maximum of six (6) degree-applicable credits prior to formal admission to the Graduate School of Education and Counseling.
+With Special Student status and program approval, individuals may enroll in one semester for a maximum of six (6) degree-applicable credits prior to formal admission to the Graduate School of Education and Counseling.

 Information and application form for individuals seeking Special Student status: